Yukigeshiki/skills-based-conversational-agent-kotlin/README.md

 ## Skills

 Skills define how the agent handles different types of requests.
 Each skill has a name, description, system prompt, and a list of tools.
-When a user sends a message, it is embedded and matched to the most relevant skill via semantic similarity search against skill descriptions.
+When a user sends a message, it is routed to the most relevant skill via the [routing cascade](#skill-routing) described below.

 A `general-assistant` skill is seeded on first startup.
 To create additional skills, use the skills management page in the UI or the REST API.
 System prompts should be written in markdown.

 All skills use multistep planning — the agent decomposes the request into steps, executes each with the skill's tools, then synthesizes the results.
 Simple requests produce single-step plans and skip per-step overhead.

+### Skill Routing

+Messages are routed through a cascade of strategies:

+1. **Name mention** — if the message contains a skill name (case-insensitive, ignoring hyphens/underscores), that skill is used directly
+2. **Embedding similarity** — the message is embedded via OpenAI text-embedding-3-small (1536-dim) and matched against skill embeddings in pgvector; the highest-scoring non-fallback skill wins
+3. **Context retry** — if the best match is the fallback skill with a score below the configured threshold (default 0.6) and conversation history exists, the last agent message is prepended to the query, and similarity search is retried — this handles terse follow-ups like "yes" or "do it" that lack semantic content on their own
+4. **Fallback** — if no better match is found, the `general-assistant` skill handles the request
+5. **Response validation reroute** — after a specialist skill responds, a light model (Claude Haiku) classifies the response as adequate or inadequate; if the skill deflected or failed to answer, the request is automatically rerouted to the `general-assistant` fallback for a second attempt

 ## Tools